 The RWHAP is the payor of last resort and you must vigorously pursue alternate sources of payments.
-Eligibility must be certified every twelve (12) months/annually and recertified at least every six (6) months (see PCN 13-02, Clarifications on Ryan White Program Client Eligibility Determinations and Recertifications Requirements).
+You must certify eligibility every twelve (12) months/annually and recertify at least every six (6) months (see PCN 13-02 Clarifications on Ryan White Program Client Eligibility Determinations and Recertifications Requirements).
 Recipients and subrecipients are required to use effective strategies to coordinate between RWHAP Part A and third party payers who are ultimately responsible for covering the cost of services provided to eligible or covered persons.
 Subrecipients providing Medicaid eligible services must be Medicaid certified.